Borscht: Ingredients and preparation

 The soup is typically flavored with a wide selection of herbs, spices and condiments.
 Salt, black pepper, garlic, bay leaves and dill are among the most commonly used.
 Other aromatics often added to borscht include allspice, celery stalks, parsley, marjoram, hot peppers, saffron, horseradish, ginger and prunes.
 Some recipes require flour or roux to further thicken the borscht.
-A common opinion is that a good borscht should be thick enough in amount of ingredients for a spoon to stand upright in it.
+A common opinion is that a good borscht should be thick enough for a spoon to stand upright in it.

 Beet sour

 The dominant tastes in borscht are sweet and sour.
 This combination is traditionally obtained by adding beet sour.
 The sour is made by covering sliced beetroots with lukewarm preboiled water and allowing bacteria to ferment some of the sugars present in beetroots into dextran (which gives the liquid a slightly viscous consistency), mannitol, acetic acid and lactic acid.
 Stale rye bread is often added to hasten the process, but usually omitted in Jewish recipes, as chametz (leavened bread) would make the sour unfit for Passover meals.
-Sugar, salt and lemon juice may be also added to balance the flavor.
+Sugar, salt and lemon juice may also be added to balance the flavor.
 After about 2–5 days (or 2–3 weeks without the bread), the deep red, sweet and sour liquid may be strained and is ready to use.
 It is added to borscht shortly before the soup is done, as prolonged boiling would cause the tart flavor to dissipate.